LAST REVIEWED Feb 25 2020 9 MIN READ

 Many small companies are partnering with third-party vendors, so HR employees can focus on the most complex work.
 For example:

-Human Interest automates 401(k) plan administration and helps your employees plan for their futures with built-in investment advising.
+Human Interest automates 401(k) plan administration and helps your employees plan for their futures with built-in investment guidance.

 HireAthena provides outsourced HR, benefits, accounting, and financial services.